Introduction to Digital Camera Sensors

 Here is a look at my photo of Sadie with the histogram showing.
 Click on it to see it larger if you need to.

 A histogram shows the values of the exposure in the image.
 As you see in this photo, there is a peak towards this left.
 The left side represents the darker colours.
 You’ll also see a small peak towards the right.
 The right side represents the lighter colours.
-Each photo will have a different histogram.
+Every photo will have a different histogram.

 In this photo, I have a dog that is mostly black with some white patches.
 Does it make sense why there is a larger peak for the dark area (left) and a smaller peak for the bright area (right)?
 The middle tones by comparison are lower and don’t really have the same peak.